aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/CalculateBaseDamage.md

 - If the target is an enemy party member:
     - If target.`holditem` isn't -1 (it was holding an item), [DropItem](../Actors%20states/DropItem.md) is called with the target and with additem
     - If target.`isdefending` is true, it is set to false
-- If the target had the `Flipped` [condition](../Actors%20states/Conditions.md) at the start of this procedure, the standard damage calculation procedure is performed (see the section below for details).
+- If the target had the `Flipped` [condition](../Actors%20states/Conditions.md) at the start of this procedure, the standard damage calculation procedure is performed (see the section above for details).
 Otherwise, this procedure ends

-### Property is anything else (standard damage calculation)
-This procedure happens if the property is none of the ones mentioned above, but it's also processed in addition to the status infliction property's logic and it may be processed with the `Flip` logic.

-#### DefaultDamageCalc
-The first thing that happens is [DefaultDamageCalc](DefaultDamageCalc.md) is called with the corresponding values for the parameters, with def being target.`def`.

-NOTE: target.`def` does not report the effective defense here.
-It only reports the fixed base one.
-This implies many calculation bugs.
-TODO: study this more thoroughly to know exactly what breaks.

-As for the pierce value, it's only true of all of the following are true (it's false otherwise):

-- The target is an enemy party member
-- The target doesn't have `AntiPierce` in its `weakness`
-- The property is `Atleast1pierce` or `Pierce`

-#### Magic weakness processing
-After, a magic weakness hit test is performed.
-It succeeds if the target has `Magic` in its `weakness` as well as at least one of the following being true:

-- The property is `Magic`
-- The attacker is a player party member using the `Icefall`, `FrigidCoffin` or `IceRain` skill

-If this test succeeds:

-- basevalue is incremented
-- If `commandsuccess` is true (the player suceeded the action command), weaknesshit is set to true

 ## Final steps and results
 Before the method ends: